joeappleton18/com-1028-labs/part-2.md

 1. Create a new class called `TodoControllerTest` in the `com.yatl.controller` test package.

-Let's, first, consider how we might test the `getAllTodos` method.
+Let's, first, consider how we might test the `getAllTodos` method on the TodoController.
 This method is responsible for returning all the todos.
 It has the following requirements:

 - If the status is null, the `getAll` method on the DAO is called.
 - If the status is "completed", the `getByStatus` method on the Dao is called with the parameter `true`.